 Glasgow is the largest city in Scotland and the third largest city in the UK.
 In recent years, Glasgow has been awarded the European title of City of Culture and was the host city for the Commonwealth Games in 2014.
 It has a revitalized city centre, the best shopping outside London, excellent parks and affords easy access to both the Highlands and the Islands.
 The centre of Glasgow has a fine legacy of Victorian and Edwardian buildings.

-Edinburgh is rich in associations with the past and has many historical buildings including Edinburgh Castle, built high on a rocky hill overlooking the city and Holyrood Palace.
-Its Old Town and New Town are jointly listed as a UNESCO World Heritage Site.
-It is also home to the annual world famous Edinburgh Festival of the Arts and the Edinburgh Tattoo.
+Edinburgh is rich in association with the past and has many historical buildings including Edinburgh Castle, built high on a rocky hill overlooking the city and Holyrood Palace.
+Its Old Town and New Town are jointly listed as UNESCO World Heritage Sites.
+It is also home to the annual world-famous Edinburgh Festival of the Arts and the Edinburgh Tattoo.